 Our modeling strategy is as follows.
-We consider an industry/sector with two firms producing at zero costs variants of a vertically differentiated commodity.
+We consider a model of one-way trade with two firms producing variants of a vertically differentiated commodity at zero costs.
 One firm is located "away" from consumers so that a transport cost has to be paid to consume the good sold by that firm.
-We set up and solve a two-stage game where firms first simultaneously and at no cost select the quality level of the good they produce and then simultaneously set prices.
+We set up and solve a two-stage game in which firms first simultaneously and at no cost select the quality level of the good they produce and then simultaneously set prices.
 We consider the location where the consumers reside as the "destination market", and focus on the prices set as well as on the quality levels of the goods available there.
 We show that trade costs and strategic behavior determine the role of "high-" versus "low-quality" producer for domestic and foreign firms, and that they influence the average quality level of goods in the "destination" country for given "roles" assigned to firms.
-In particular, the main outcomes of our model are the following. (i) when trade costs are "low" either firm may be the highof low-quality producer, while when trade costs are "high", the firm located "away" from consumers can only be the low-quality producer, and that (ii) trade costs always increase the average quality level of the traded good.
-Furthermore, we show that (iii) both trade costs and the extent of feasible quality differentiation are crucial to determine the viability of trade.
-In particular, when trade costs are too high, or the quality spectrum is too narrow no trade is possible.
+In particular, the main outcomes of our model are the following.
+First, we identify the conditions under which pure-strategy Nash equilibria with trade exist.
+Second, we show that distance always increases the average quality level of the traded good.

-¿From the empirical standpoint, our results are in accordance both with the acquired evidence on the positive effect of distance on the quality level of traded goods, and with a higher likelihood of "zeros" in trade patterns as distance (measured by trade costs) increases.
-By contrast, the behavior of f.o.b. prices generated by our basic model is not consistent, at first sight, with empirical evidence.
-Indeed our analysis predicts that these prices should decrease with distance, whereas factual evidence maintains the opposite.
-In the section devoted to the discussion of our results, however, we argue that extending our model to account for the consumers' income in the destination market may help to reconcile our outcomes with the data.
+From an empirical standpoint, our results are in accordance both with the acquired evidence on the positive effect of distance on the quality level of traded goods, and, also, with a higher likelihood of "zeros" in trade patterns as distance (measured by trade costs) increases.
+Moreover, in the section devoted to the discussion of the results, we argue that if we extend our model to account for a positive relationship between the income of the destination market's consumers and the distance of this market from the shipping country, our model may also reproduce the empirical evidence asserting that f.o.b. prices increase with distance.

 The paper is organized as follows.
 Section 2 presents the model and Section 3 solves it.
-Section 4 discusses our results with reference both to the empirical and to the theoretical literature.
-Section 5 proposes some extensions and, finally, Section 6 provides a short conclusion.
-All the proofs are relegated in the Appendix.
+Section 4 discusses our results with reference both to the empirical and theoretical literature.
+Section 5 proposes some extensions.
+Finally, Section 6 provides a short conclusion.
+All of the proofs are relegated to the Appendix.